pasteorg/paste/wsgikit/3rd-party/README.txt

-This directory contains packages useful to WSGIKit users, who may not feel like installing those packages.
+This directory contains packages useful to Paste users, who may not feel like installing those packages.
 The module util.thirdparty has functions for pulling these modules into the path, but also respecting any packages the user installed on their own.